Discourses on Salt and Iron: Modernist position

 The modernists were headed by Sang Hongyang, an ex-merchant who had been selected by Emperor Wu to administer to his new interventionist policies.
 They justified the imposition of controls on the grounds that they would thus wrest profits from wealthy private merchants that could pose a threat to the state and bring them into state coffers; particularly, modernists claimed that salt and iron industrialists were "brutal and tyrannical," who employed thousands of workers that could potentially become rebels.

 The modernists took the view that with its iron monopoly the state could effectively distribute tools of good quality for the use of the peasant, as well as stabilizing the price of many essential goods.
 They also claimed that private workshops were too small, unspecialized, and poorly equipped.
 Modernists claimed the government workshops offered better working conditions and access to more materials than private workshops.
 In addition, the modernists claimed that the expansionist campaigns were necessary to defend China from barbarian incursions, and that by nationalizing the salt and iron industries the state could obtain the funds needed to defend the empire without imposing additional burdens on the peasantry.

 Legacy

 The modernists survived this debate with most of their policies intact, with only the monopoly on liquor abolished, although Sang was later executed in 80 BCE for treason.
 Reformists gradually gained more power through the rest of Former Han, due to the growing unsustainability of the Modernists' policies.
 They briefly succeeded in getting the central government monopolies on salt and iron abolished from 44 to 41 BCE, though this was unsuccessful and the monopolies resumed until the end of Wang Mang's (r.
-9-23 CE) regime, which imposed ultra-modernist policies.
+9-23 CE) regime, which imposed the policies which fused modernism's economic interventionism elements and reformism's egalitarianism elements.
 After his overthrow, the government of later Han resumed earlier laissez faire policies and relinquished control of these industries to private businessmen.